 Your health care team

-Your general practitioner (GP) will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a specialist.
-For primary liver cancer, this is likely to be a liver specialist such as a hepatologist, gastroenterologist or hepatobiliary surgeon.
+Your general practitioner (GP) will arrange the first tests to assess your symptoms or to follow up abnormal results from ultrasound or blood tests that have been done to check for liver cancer.
+If these tests show that you have liver cancer – or there is concern about possible cancer – you will usually be referred to a specialist.
+This is likely to be a hepatobiliary surgeon, gastroenterologist or hepatologist.
 The specialist will arrange further tests.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can also visit the NSW Government website CanRefer.